International Wire Transfer Fees & How to Avoid Them in 2026

-How much does it cost to transfer money internationally?
+How much does it cost to transfer money internationally in Canada?

-To illustrate, let’s look at a comparison between 2 major Canadian banks and a couple of specialist services - Wise or OFX.
+To illustrate, let’s look at a comparison between 2 major Canadian banks and a couple of money transfer providers - Wise or OFX.

 In most cases, the difference in how much your recipient gets comes down to the exchange rate used to convert your funds from Canadian dollars to US dollars, rather than the upfront transfer fee.